 Public Record Requests can be made by emailing firstname.lastname@example.org or calling 407-348-1157.
 We strongly urge requestors to be as specific as possible when making a request for records associated with incident reports, training, or personnel files.

 Processing and Coding Unit

-Scans and electronically forwards all criminal cases to the State Attorney and Clerk of Court for filing and prosecution
+Scans and electronically forwards all criminal cases to the State Attorney and Clerk of Court for filing and prosecution Records Verification Unit

 Public Records/Validation Unit

-- Reviews all Body Worn Camera and In Car Camera footage and electronically submits to the State Attorney for criminal prosecution.
+Reviews all Body-Worn Camera and In-Car Camera footage and electronically submit to the State Attorney for criminal prosecution.

 Validates stolen/lost property and vehicles electronically through the Criminal Justice Information System (CJIS)